lavaeater/turbo-rocket-ultra/docs/todo/BehaviorTree Facts.md

 What we want to do is set facts with dots, or using some kind of hierarchy.
 That would mean, basically, a fudging graph.
 But graphs are chaotic and disordered, a tree is logical and structured.
 Always keep it simple unless you need to.

+Dots and schmots.
+These can be viewed as completely separate, set however we wish.
+So start by adding the ability to set facts inside the behavior tree implementation.
+Why?
+We'll see.

+- [ ] Create Unique Id for every enemy